220103306/Weather-App/README.md

 # Weather-App

-To run the program, you need to enter “java -jar C:\path\to\your\file.jar” on the command line
+To run the program, you need to enter “java -jar C:\path\to\your\Weather App.jar” on the command line

 The program is built using JavaFX for the graphical user interface.